NCAR/pangeo-tutorial-august-2018/setup.md

     $ bash miniconda.sh
     # follow instructions

+At this point, you may need to make sure that `conda` is available in your path.
+(Installing Miniconda should give you the option of putting a line at the end of your profile/login script to add `conda` to your path when you log in, again.
+You may need to `source` your profile/login script or re-login or open a new terminal window to activate this change.)

 #### Download the Tutorial Repository & Enter the Repository Directory

     $ git clone https://github.com/ncar/pangeo-tutorial-august-2018